 Several other facilities for music technology have since been created, including the Sound Studio (a.k.a. the "PhattBoxx") designed by Michael Hooker, the Keyboard Instruction Lab, the CLASSic Synthesizer Studio, the Music Recording Studio, the Music Colloaration Laboratory (ColLab), and various other recording spaces.

-A complete listing and description of the music technology facilities available in the Claire Trevor School of the Arts, including information about policies for their use, is available online.
+A complete listing and description of the music technology facilities in the Claire Trevor School of the Arts, including information about policies for their use, is available online.

 The Music Department offers a progressive curriculum in computer music at both the Bachelor's and Ph.D. degree levels.
 You can read the generic description of the computer music courses in the Music Department chapter of the UCI Catalog.